MdAbbasAli-batf/docker-image-container-compose-nodejs-app/README.md

 The backend (mid-tier) will be able to access the db

-In order to run this in docker, simply type
+In order to run this in docker, simply type 5 commands

+First download the env folder at your own host, then run the below commands where the env directory is present.

 running mongodb: